thealing/RedBallGame/README.md

 - No game engines, no libraries, no frameworks
 - Playable in any browser with ES2020
-- Supports any aspect ratio
+- Supports any aspect ratio without stretching
 - The game data is saved locally and on the server

 ## Screenshots